-ROBOTICS FIRES ACROSS ALL FOUR OF THE STEM CORE
+ROBOTICS FIRES ACROSS ALL FOUR OF THE STEAM CORE

 As world and workforce complexity escalates, so does the need for individuals equipped with the knowledge and skills to tackle tough problems.
 They need to be able to gather info, evaluate and synthesize it, and create and present effective solutions.

-Today, relatively few students are proficient in the core subjects of science, technology, engineering, and mathematics (STEM) and even fewer express interest in pursuing these fields beyond high school.
-Increasingly, educators and students alike seek hands-on, sustainable, and cost-effective approaches to engaging young people in STEM--from elementary school to middle school to high school and beyond.
+Today, relatively few students are proficient in the core subjects of science, technology, engineering, arts and mathematics (STEAM) and even fewer express interest in pursuing these fields beyond high school.
+Increasingly, educators and students alike seek hands-on, sustainable, and cost-effective approaches to engaging young people in STEAM--from elementary school to middle school to high school and beyond.

 THAT'S WHERE VEX ROBOTICS COMES IN

-By its nature, the study of competitive robotics not only encompasses all four pillars of STEM education, it also encourages important life skills like teamwork, communication, and project-based organization.
+By its nature, the study of competitive robotics not only encompasses all four pillars of STEAM education, it also encourages important life skills like teamwork, communication, and project-based organization.

 The Robotics Education & Competition (REC) Foundation exists to bring this exciting experience to students all over the globe through the VEX IQ Challenge, VEX Robotics Competition, and VEX U.

-The MN Robotics Competition Program provides elementary, middle school, and high school-age youth as well as college students with unique opportunities to participate in high-quality and affordable STEM-based competitive robotics programs and competitions using the VEX Robotics platform.
-These programs serve as a tool for student engagement in STEM, while also developing critical life skills and preparing students for the 21st-century workforce.
+The MN Robotics Competition Program provides elementary, middle school, and high school-age youth as well as college students with unique opportunities to participate in high-quality and affordable STEAM-based competitive robotics programs and competitions using the VEX Robotics platform.
+These programs serve as a tool for student engagement in STEAM, while also developing critical life skills and preparing students for the 21st-century workforce.

-According to the St. Cloud Technical Community College (SCTCC) Career Info, following are placement rates and average pay for some STEM-based careers.
+According to the St. Cloud Technical Community College (SCTCC) Career Info, following are placement rates and average pay for some STEAM-based careers.